nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_overview.md

 ## Retrieval ##

-Documents and records can be retrieved direct from the Providers  that hold the documents/records.
+Documents and records can be retrieved directly from the Providers that hold the documents/records.
 This is achieved by using the location information (record URL/endpoint) stored on a pointer (obtained from a pointer search) and sending a request to this location over HTTP(S) via the Spine Secure Proxy (SSP).

 The process of retrieving a document or record from a provider in this way may be manually triggered by the end user.
 Retrieval could also be an automated process triggered after a successful patient match from PDS, for example.
 The latter example would be transparent to the end user.